guiyom-e/kumo-articles/blog-posts/deploying-nextjs-13-with-amplify-cdk/deploying-nextjs-13-with-amplify-cdk.md

 - [Vercel](https://vercel.com/guides/deploying-nextjs-with-vercel) (Next.js core team): probably the most user friendly infrastructure solution, if you can afford it on your project.
 - [serverless-nextjs](https://github.com/serverless-nextjs/serverless-next.js#features): very interesting initiative but seems no longer maintained unfortunately.
 The resources declared in this library are very similar to the one deployed by Amplify under the hood, which probably made it the cheapest solution around for a while.
-- [OpenNext project](https://open-next.js.org/) which uses the [NextJsSite SST construct](https://docs.sst.dev/constructs/NextjsSite).
+- [OpenNext project](https://open-next.js.org/) which uses the [NetJSite SST construct](https://docs.sst.dev/constructs/NextjsSite).
 A promising project, but still a work in progress.
 This one focuses on the connector between the Next.js framework and the infrastructure, but will not provide the infrastructure as code template.
 - [JetBridge cdk-nextjs construct](https://github.com/jetbridge/cdk-nextjs), another proposal to deploy Next.js with a construct.

+Thanks a lot to @mamadoudicko, @alexandreperni4 and [@Antoine Apollis](https://github.com/apollisa) who co-wrote this article and tested the setup process in this [repository](https://github.com/alexandrepernin/nextjs-amplify)!
+We also relied a lot on this [AWS blog article](https://aws.amazon.com/blogs/mobile/deploy-a-nextjs-13-application-to-amplify-with-the-aws-cdk/) to build this guide.